 5. Audio Interface

-It is an analog-to-digital converter that receives the audio signal from a mic and sends it to a computer.
-It is usually required when you are using an XLR mic because it can’t be directly connected to a computer.
-The input side of the interface is connected to the mic using a three-pronged XLR cable.
-The output side has USB ports that can be connected to a computer using USB cables.
+It is an analog-to-digital converter that receives the audio signal from a microphone and sends it to a computer.
+It is usually required when you are using XLR because it can’t be directly connected to a computer.
+The input side of the interface is connected to the mic using a three-pronged cable.
+The output side has USB ports that can be connected to a computer using cables.

 For podcasting purposes, you don’t need a fancy interface with too many input and output channels.
 Make sure you select a device that is easy to use and don’t get lured by fancy mixers with a plethora of unnecessary features.

 A good pair of headphones is an indispensable part of your podcast starter kit.
 It helps monitor the audio and get rid of noises/disturbances, if any.
 That is why it is recommended that you opt for closed-back headphones instead of open-back ones.

 It is also advisable that you buy an extra pair, just in case you want to invite any guest speakers later.
 Moreover, you should get on-ear instead of in-ear ones to ensure the comfort of guest speakers.
 You will find various affordable headphones in the market.
 Make sure you purchase one that is durable and doesn’t exhaust your bank balance.

 Image via Android Central

 7. Headphone Amplifier